popen2/django-giftcard/README.rst

     Currently can only be set to ``apache2``.
 In the future it will be possible to add ``nginx`` and ``lighttpd``.
 ``remote_root``
     The remote path in which the project will be deployed.
 Giftcard simply ``rsync``s the contents of the local project root to the remote side.
-``maintenance_hook``
-    This file is created when launching the ``gc_maintenance`` command and deleted every time the site is deployed.
-    When we program our site (or maybe Apache configuration file) to respond to this path, we can have each web server enter maintenance mode before upgrading it, to avoid messy error-500 pages during the upgrade.
 ``apt_packages``
     List of packages passed directly to ``apt-get`` for installation.
     This configuration is used in the ``gc_install_pkg`` command.